Our Concept of a Structural Equation Model

 specification

-: observed dataobs_colnames::Vector{Symbol}
+: observed dataobserved_vars::Vector{Symbol}

 : column names of the data (if the object passed as data does not have column names, i.e. is not a data frame)